mozilla/wagtail-localize-smartling/README.md

     }
     ```

-    The callback receives a `WAGTAIL_CONTENT_LANGUAGES` local code string and is
+    The callback receives a `WAGTAIL_CONTENT_LANGUAGES` locale code string and is
     expected to return a valid mapped locale ID (or the original locale ID).

     Note that by default, when syncing translations the project will attempt to